Gabriel Dumont Institue

 Apprenticeship Subsidy

-This program is designed to assist Aboriginal individuals secure apprenticeship positions with employers to help them develop marketable skills and experience, with the goal of earning journeyperson status.
+This Apprenticeship Subsidy is designed to assist Indigenous individuals in securing apprenticeship positions with employers to help them develop marketable skills and experience, with the goal of earning journeyperson status.

-The Apprenticeship Subsidy Program provides employers with a wage subsidy to hire Aboriginal individuals for full time employment for a maximum of 52 weeks.
-The objective of this program is to give priority to Aboriginal individuals who have not made the transition into the labour market, do not have any work experience or not enough career-related experience, or who have a barrier impeding them from moving into employment.
+The Apprenticeship Subsidy provides employers with a wage subsidy to hire Indigenous individuals for full-time employment for a maximum of 52 weeks.
+The objective of this program is to give priority to Indigenous individuals who have not made the transition into the labour market, do not have any work experience or not enough career-related experience, or who have a barrier impeding them from moving into employment.

 Eligibility